 If your child just can't get enough of Bluey, these cute colouring-in sheets should reward you at least five minutes' peace.
 Our Bluey colouring pages are free to download and print, and there's plenty of space for kids to add their own drawings too.

 11 Create a role play area

 Role play areas have lots of learning wins – they encourage your child to play independently and use their imagination, plus kids LOVE them!
-Download our free printables to set up a vet's or doctor's surgery.
-Or, for a cosy family movie night, you can create your very own cinema – popcorn snack station, anyone?
+Download our free printables to set up a vet's role play area or doctors role play area.
+Or, for a cosy family movie night, you can create your very own cinema role play area – popcorn snack station, anyone?

 12 Whip up these mini cheesecakes

-Rocky road, banoffee and pink lemonade... these mini cheesecake recipes are baking at its easiest (and most delicious), with no oven involved!
+Rocky road, banoffee and pink lemonade... these mini cheesecakes are baking at its easiest (and most delicious), with no oven involved!

 13 Make easy freezy watermelon treats

 No ice creams in the freezer?
-Try these frozen watermelon pieces instead – they're healthy, refreshing and delicious.
+Try these frozen watermelon ice lollies instead – they're healthy, refreshing and delicious.

 14 Make a splash with water play